-Now that tax season is over … Do I NOT worry...
+Now that Tax Season is Over … Do I NOT Worry About It for Another 12 Month?

 As CPAs and tax advisors, we would like to remind you of quite the contrary.
 Just because tax season is over and the LA weather is beautiful this time around doesn’t mean you should not think and strategize about how to properly prepare for the 2012 tax year.

-Many of our Los Angeles CPA (Your LA CPA, Inc.) clients are having different reactions after submitting their returns.
+Many of our Los Angeles CPA (Velin & Associates, Inc.) clients are having different reactions after submitting their returns.
 Some of our less prepared clients who waited until 2012 to think about what they earned in 2011 are still in shock because their liability was greater than what they’ve anticipated, while those who did some tax planning and called us with their plans this time last year are joyfully planning ways to spend their big refunds.

 As long time tax-practitioners and accountants, we realize that much of your hard earned money ends up in the government’s spending account.
 Therefore, we urge you to consider legitimate ways of keeping more of it in your own pocket.